 David Green: Thank you.
 Rupert.
 Can you give a quick introduction to yourself and your background?

 Rupert Morrison: I grew up on a farm in New Zealand, had fun riding motorbikes and then studied mathematical economics.
 [I had a choice to] go into investment banking or management consulting and chose [the latter].
-[Although I loved the work, I] got quite frustrated because [it was] all visualised in PowerPoint [and] mostly crunched in Excel, and clients would say to me, “what am I going to do in six months’ time?”
+[Although I loved the work, I] got quite frustrated because [it was] all visualized in PowerPoint [and] mostly crunched in Excel, and customers would say to me, “what am I going to do in six months’ time?”

 [Because] the work we were doing was strategic in nature, if [we] could maintain the analytics, it would give a lot of value into the future.
 So, I set up a company [to] combined technology [with] management consulting and developed OrgVue.
 That was 12 years ago.